Selenium in biology: Toxicity

 Symptoms of selenosis include a garlic odor on the breath, gastrointestinal disorders, hair loss, sloughing of nails, fatigue, irritability, and neurological damage.
 Extreme cases of selenosis can result in cirrhosis of the liver, pulmonary edema, and death.
 Elemental selenium and most metallic selenides have relatively low toxicities because of their low bioavailability.
 By contrast, selenates and selenites are very toxic, having an oxidant mode of action similar to that of arsenic trioxide.
 The chronic toxic dose of selenite for humans is about 2400 to 3000 micrograms of selenium per day for a long time.
 Hydrogen selenide is an extremely toxic, corrosive gas.
 Selenium also occurs in organic compounds, such as dimethyl selenide, selenomethionine, selenocysteine and methylselenocysteine, all of which have high bioavailability and are toxic in large doses.

+The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for selenium in the workplace at 0.2 mg/m3 over an 8-hour workday.
+The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 0.2 mg/m3 over an 8-hour workday.
+At levels of 1 mg/m3, selenium is immediately dangerous to life and health.

+Selenium pollution

-Selenium poisoning of water systems may result whenever new agricultural runoff courses through normally dry, undeveloped lands.
+Selenium pollution of water systems may result whenever new agricultural runoff courses through normally dry, undeveloped lands.
 This process leaches natural soluble selenium compounds (such as selenates) into the water, which may then be concentrated in new "wetlands" as the water evaporates.
 High selenium levels produced in this fashion have been found to have caused certain congenital disorders in wetland birds.

-In fish and other wildlife, low levels of selenium cause deficiency while high levels cause toxicity.
-For example, in salmon, the optimal concentration of selenium in the fish tissue (whole body) is about 1 microgram selenium per gram of tissue (dry weight).
-At levels much below that concentration, young salmon die from selenium deficiency; much above that level they die from toxic excess.
+Notable cases of toxicity

+On 19 April 2009, 21 polo ponies died shortly before a match in the United States Polo Open.
+Three days later, a pharmacy released a statement explaining that the horses had received an incorrect dose of one of the ingredients used in a vitamin/mineral supplement compound that had been incorrectly prepared by a compounding pharmacy.
+Analysis of blood levels of inorganic compounds in the supplement indicated the selenium concentrations were 10 to 15 times higher than normal in the blood samples and 15 to 20 times higher than normal in the liver samples.
+Selenium was later confirmed to be the toxic factor.